explainers-by-googlers/cross-origin-storage/README.md

 Under critical storage pressure, user agents could offer a manual dialog that invites the user to manually free up storage.

+When the user clears site data, all usage tracking associated with the origin is removed from resources in COS.
+If a resource in COS, after the removal of usage data, is deemed unused, the user agent may delete it from COS.

 ### Out-of-bounds access

 If a user already has manually downloaded a resource like a large AI model, should the browser offer a way to let the user put the resource in COS?
 Most likely this doesn't even need specifying, but could just be an affordance provided by the user-agent.